 - Plan ahead for this one!
 Claire’s recipe instructs you to freeze these cookies for at least an hour. (but preferably overnight for better flavor — there’s scientific proof behind this, I’m not even joking).
 You can still bake them without this freezing process, but the cookies will be flatter and crispier if you do.

-- 1 cup plus 1 tablespoon (9 ounces) unsalted butter, at room temperature
+- 1 cup plus 2 Tablespoons (9 ounces or 255 grams) unsalted butter, at room temperature

 - 3 large egg yolks, at room temperature

-- In a medium bowl, whisk together 2 1/3 cups all-purpose flour, 1 1/4 teaspoon kosher salt, and 3/4 teaspoon baking soda until well combined.
-Set aside.
+- Make the cookie dough.
+In a medium bowl, whisk together the flour, salt, and baking soda.

 - In the bowl of a stand mixer fitted with the paddle attachment, combine the butter and sugars.
 Beat on medium-high until light, fluffy, and doubled in volume, 2 to 3 minutes, using a rubber spatula to scrape down the bottom and sides of the bowl as necessary.
 Reduce the mixer to low and add the egg yolks one at a time, adding the next egg yolk only after the previous one is fully incorporated, scraping down the bottom and sides of the bowl after each addition.
 Add the vanilla and beat until just combined.
 Scrape down the bottom and sides of the bowl.